Pet Sematary (2019 film): Plot

 Meanwhile, Rachel is frightened by visions of her dead sister Zelda, who suffered from spinal meningitis and died after falling down a dumbwaiter shaft.
 Gage is also frightened by the ghost of Victor who tries to warn him about going home.
 Jud wakes up and spots Ellie in the house.
-He flees home in horror to retrieve his revolver, but Jud, distracted by a growling Church, allows Ellie to surprise him on the stairwell—slicing through Jud's Achilles tendon with a scalpel and taunting him with the voice of his dead wife before viciously stabbing him to death.
+He flees home in horror to retrieve his revolver, but Jud, distracted by a growling Church, allows Ellie to surprise him on the stairwell where she proceeds to slice through Jud's Achilles tendon with a scalpel while taunting him with the voice of his dead wife before viciously stabbing him to death.

 Rachel and Gage return home and encounter the undead Ellie.
 Rachel is horrified and flees with Gage to an upstairs bedroom.
 Ellie, enraged at being rejected by her mother, attacks Rachel as Louis finds Jud's blood-soaked body.
 Rushing home, Louis manages to save Gage just as Ellie fatally stabs Rachel.
-He locks Gage in the car, and Rachel begs her husband not to bury her in the pet cemetery.
+He locks Gage in the car, and Rachel begs her husband not to bury her in the Pet Sematary.
 Ellie knocks Louis unconscious and drags her mother's body to the burial ground.
 At the pet cemetery, Ellie tries to kill Louis.
 As Louis prepares to decapitate his daughter, he is impaled from behind by a makeshift grave marker, falling and revealing a reanimated Rachel.
 Ellie and Rachel silently drag Louis away and he is subsequently buried.
 Rachel, Ellie, Church, and a resurrected Louis set fire to Jud's house before approaching the car.
 Louis peers into the car at Gage before a beeping sound of the car door unlocking is heard.

-Alternate ending

-Louis spares Ellie instead of killing her, and they both bury Rachel behind the pet cemetery, promising that they will be a family together forever.
-After burning Jud's house, Louis and Ellie approach the family car, where Gage is still locked in.
-In the house, Ellie, Church, and a newly resurrected Rachel approach and reunite with an unhappy Louis holding Gage, who is crying.